spacemeshos/go-spacemesh/docs/tasks.md

 - Implement accounts and keystore files

 ## p2p implemented features
+- Swarm - peer management, low-level tcp network and connections
-- Handshake protocol for secure and authenticated comm
+- Handshake protocol for secure and authenticated comm using a ECDH key exchange scheme
-- App-level p2p protocols support with full encryption authorship auth - see ping
+- App-level p2p protocols support with full encryption and authorship auth - see ping
+- Pattern for app-level protocols using callback channels for processing responses to requests
+- Design for an extendable protobufs based message format - see message.proto
+- Demuxer (router) - routes incoming messages to app-level protocols handlers
+- 100% mutex-free (mutexes in msgio should be removed as well) - all concurent flows are using channels
-- Get rid of libp2p :-)
+- 100% lib-p2p free :-)